Inspection Reports for

 Findings

-The facility failed to report the results of all abuse and neglect investigations to the State Survey Agency within required timeframes, inadequately investigated allegations involving two residents, and did not ensure timely discharge planning and submission of NCW applications for a resident desiring to return to the community.
+The facility failed to report all investigation results to the State Survey Agency within required timeframes for two residents involved in abuse and neglect allegations.
+Additionally, the facility did not ensure proper discharge planning and timely submission of New Choice Waiver (NCW) applications for one resident.

 Report Facts